-The following information is intended to help you prepare yourself and your family for handling an emergency.
-By taking a few simples steps, you can become better prepared to face a range of emergencies at anytime.
+The following information is intended to help you prepare for handling a range of emergencies at anytime.

 Know Your Risks and Make a Plan

-The Provincial Emergency Preparedness program has compiled information to assist in preparing yourself and your family for an emergency.
+The Provincial Emergency Preparedness program has compiled information to assist in preparing for an emergency.

-Public Safety Canada's Get Prepared brochure has useful information for helping you and your family become self sufficient for 72hrs.
+Public Safety Canada's Get Prepared brochure has useful information for helping you become self sufficient for 72hrs.

 Personal Preparedness Kit (Suggestion for 72hrs):